acceptilation/tnh.app/docs/about.md

 # Who are we?

 We're a [Church of the Redeemer][1] group of [20-][2] and [30-][3]somethings.
-We meet every Thursday night at 7:30 and try to wrap up around 9:00, meeting at a home out in [Marietta][4], northwest of Atlanta.
+We meet every Thursday night at 7:30 and try to wrap up around 9:00, meeting at a home in [Sandy Springs][4], just north of Atlanta.

 In 2023, we finished several study series.
 [Know How We Got Our Bible][5] took us through the history of the Bible as a written text.